Scope and Topics |

 The registration fee for Participant includes:

-1. Admission to all scientific sessions, Conference Kit, Abstract Booklet, Proceedings of the conference
+to all scientific sessions, Conference Kit, Abstract Booklet, Proceedings

 2. Welcome Reception